SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 - Permatex Form a Gasket for the water chamber.

-- 2" ball hone if you replace the rings.
+- Set of rings and a 2" ball hone if you replace them.

-ASSEMBLY - Be careful when cleaning the power head seal surfaces.
-If you scratch or gouge a surface it creates a potential leak.
+ASSEMBLY - Be careful when cleaning the surface of a power head end seal.
+If you scratch or gouge a surface it creates a potential leak, nullifying all your work.
 Apply the Permashield sealant and tighten the power head bolts uniformly when assembling.
-Torque is light, 20-25 in lbs..
+Torque is light, 20-25 in lbs.

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?